jandginvestment/hacker-news-best-stories/README.md

 -  Leverages Azure Redis for scalable caching.

 ## Future Enhancements
 - unit test cases and load/stress test cases needs to be added.
+  # Updated version with APIGatway can be found at [https://github.com/jandginvestment/hnbs/](https://github.com/jandginvestment/hnbs/)